Larry Ellison: Homes

-Lanai controversy
+Lanai

 In December 2020, he left California and moved to the island of Lānaʻi, where he owns 98 percent of the land.
 In subsequent years, tensions have been reported between Ellison's businesses on the island and some residents over housing and access.
-A 2022 Bloomberg feature described how many Lānaʻi residents both work for and rent from Ellison's companies, with commercial tenants commonly on short 30-day leases and some residential leases including provisions allowing termination of tenancy upon loss of employment.
+A 2022 Bloomberg feature described Ellison as a contemporary king of Lānaʻi.
+The report said many Lānaʻi residents both work for and rent from Ellison's companies, with commercial tenants commonly on short 30-day leases and some residential leases including provisions allowing termination of tenancy upon loss of employment.

 In August 2022, Maui County warned Ellison's Lānaʻi Resorts not to block public access to Hulopoʻe Beach Park, but the park's gate was closed anyway.
 The company said the closure was due to flooding, but local residents disputed that and the duration of the closure.
-In 2023, the Ellison-owned Lānaʻi Water Company put a significant multi-year rate increase before regulators citing infrastructure and operating costs.
-This drew concern from some customers about affordability.
+In 2023, the Ellison-owned Lānaʻi Water Company put a significant multiyear rate increase before regulators citing infrastructure and operating costs.
+This drew concern about affordability from some customers.

 Aviation

-Ellison is a licensed pilot who has owned several aircraft.
-He was cited by the city of San Jose, California, for violating its limits on late-night takeoffs and landings from San Jose Mineta International Airport by planes weighing more than 75,000 pounds (34,019 kg).
+Ellison is a licensed pilot and has owned several aircraft.
+In 1999, the city of San Jose, California, cited him for violating its limits on late-night takeoffs and landings from San Jose Mineta International Airport by planes weighing more than 75,000 pounds (34,019 kg).
 In January 2000, Ellison sued over the interpretation of the airport rule, contending that his Gulfstream V aircraft "is certified by the manufacturer to fly at two weights: 75,000 pounds, and at 90,000 pounds for heavier loads or long flights requiring more fuel.
 But the pilot only lands the plane in San Jose when it weighs 75,000 pounds or less, and has the logs to prove it."
 US District Judge Jeremy Fogel ruled in Ellison's favor in June 2001, calling for a waiver for Ellison's jet, but did not invalidate the curfew.

-Ellison also owns at least two military jets: the Italian training aircraft SIAI-Marchetti S.211, and a decommissioned Soviet fighter MiG-29, which the US government has refused him permission to import.
+Ellison also owns at least two military jets: the Italian training aircraft SIAI-Marchetti S.211 and a decommissioned Soviet MiG-29 fighter, which the US government has refused him permission to import.